-Take to Google Maps to check out how densely populated areas are and use Street View to check out the visual on the ground.
+Take to Google Maps to check out how densely populated areas are and use Street View to check out the visuals on the ground.
 Scroll through Yelp to get an idea of the types of dining choices that are scattered around the area.
 Even sites like Reddit can help put you in touch with locals that can give you some super valuable insight.

 If you have school-aged kids, make sure to also narrow your choices down by school district.
 Check out reports and ratings of districts in the area.
 If being close to schools is important to you, hone in on areas that are family-friendly and have more school buildings in them.

 Once you have a few choices, visit your new potential locations for a long weekend or two.
 Do your best to experience it as you would as a local, not a visitor.
-Check out the local stores, eat at the neighborhood eateries, and drive to a few spots and just stroll around feeling the vibe there.
+Check out the local stores, eat at the neighborhood eateries, drive to a few spots and just stroll around feeling the vibe there.
 This will give you the best idea of what it would be like to live there.